florin-rosca-us/spune-api/README.md

 # spune

-An AWS serverless CloudFormation Python prototype for evaluating a way to exchange text messages between various clients via HTTP.
+An AWS serverless CloudFormation prototype written in Python for evaluating a way to exchange text messages between various clients via HTTP.
 The server provides an endpoint for saving a message to a file and an endpoint for reading the file and returning its content.

 Project content:
 - hello_efs - Code for the application's Lambda function.